 2. Stay Compliant with all Regulatory Requirements and Codes

 Historic building restoration has to abide by the state and local regulations to avoid costly violation fees.
 These regulations and codes are usually put in place not to be a source of annoyance (though they often are, but to ensure the safety and comfort for those using the building.

-When it comes to historic properties, codes protect and preserve the historic character of the structure, while still accommodating modern standards.
+When it comes to historic properties, codes protect and preserve the historic character of the structure from its Kansas City roofing system down to its foundation, while still accommodating modern standards.
 It is a good idea to research the local and state codes before getting started.
 Keep in mind, an inspector can stop by at any time and by ensuring all codes are met, you can avoid fines.

 Perhaps the most important thing you can do is find the right construction company to handle your historic renovation project.
 Not all construction services can handle this work, and as a result, it is up to the building owner to ensure they find a company with the experience, ability and know-how to handle the job.